 It is an understatement to say that Burj Khalifa represents the state-of-the-art in building design.
-From initial concept through completion, a combination of several important technological innovations and innovation structural design methods have resulted in a superstructure that is both efficient and robust.
+From an initial concept through completion, a combination of several important technological innovations and innovative structural design methods have resulted in a superstructure that is both efficient and robust.

 The superstructure is supported by a large reinforced concrete mat, which is in turn supported by bored reinforced concrete piles.
 The design was based on extensive geotechnical and seismic studies.
-The mat is 3.7 meters thick, and was constructed in four separate pours totaling 12,500 cubic meters of concrete.
-The 1.5 meter diameter x 43 meter long piles represent the largest and longest piles conventionally available in the region.
-A high density, low permeability concrete was used in the foundations, as well as a cathodic protection system under the mat, to minimize any detrimental effects form corrosive chemicals in local ground water.
+The mat is 3.7 metres thick and was constructed in four separate pours totaling 12,500 cubic meters of concrete.
+The 1.5-metre diameter x 43 meter long piles represent the largest and longest piles conventionally available in the region.
+A high density, low permeability concrete was used in the foundations, as well as a cathodic protection system under the mat, to minimize any detrimental effects from corrosive chemicals in local groundwater.

 The exterior cladding is comprised of reflective glazing with aluminum and textured stainless steel spandrel panels and stainless steel vertical tubular fins.
 Close to 26,000 glass panels, each individually hand-cut, were used in the exterior cladding of Burj Khalifa.
 Over 300 cladding specialists from China were brought in for the cladding work on the tower.
-The cladding system is designed to withstand Dubai's extreme summer heat, and to further ensure its integrity, a World War II airplane engine was used for dynamic wind and water testing.
+The cladding system is designed to withstand Dubai's extreme summer heat and to ensure its integrity further, a World War II aeroplane engine was used for dynamic wind and water testing.
 The curtain wall of Burj Khalifa is equivalent to 17 football (soccer) fields or 25 American football fields.

-In addition to its aesthetic and functional advantages, the spiraling “Y” shaped plan was utilized to shape the structural core of Burj Khalifa.
+In addition to its aesthetic and functional advantages, the spiralling “Y” shaped plan was utilized to shape the structural core of Burj Khalifa.
 This design helps to reduce the wind forces on the tower, as well as to keep the structure simple and foster constructability.
-The structural system can be described as a “buttressed core”, and consists of high performance concrete wall construction.
-Each of the wings buttress the others via a six-sided central core, or hexagonal hub.
+The structural system can be described as a “buttressed core”, and consists of high-performance concrete wall construction.
+Each of the wings buttresses the others via a six-sided central core or hexagonal hub.
 This central core provides the torsional resistance of the structure, similar to a closed pipe or axle.
-Corridor walls extend from the central core to near the end of each wing, terminating in thickened hammer head walls.
-These corridor walls and hammerhead walls behave similar to the webs and flanges of a beam to resist the wind shears and moments.
+Corridor walls extend from the central core to near the end of each wing, terminating in thickened hammer headwalls.
+These corridor walls and hammer head walls behave similarly to the webs and flanges of a beam to resist the wind shears and moments.
 Perimeter columns and flat plate floor construction complete the system.
 At mechanical floors, outrigger walls are provided to link the perimeter columns to the interior wall system, allowing the perimeter columns to participate in the lateral load resistance of the structure; hence, all of the vertical concrete is utilized to support both gravity and lateral loads.
 The result is a tower that is extremely stiff laterally and torsionally.
 It is also a very efficient structure in that the gravity load resisting system has been utilized so as to maximize its use in resisting lateral loads.

 As the building spirals in height, the wings set back to provide many different floor plates.
 The setbacks are organized with the tower’s grid, such that the building stepping is accomplished by aligning columns above with walls below to provide a smooth load path.
 As such, the tower does not contain any structural transfers.
 These setbacks also have the advantage of providing a different width to the tower for each differing floor plate.
 This stepping and shaping of the tower has the effect of “confusing the wind”: wind vortices never get organized over the height of the building because at each new tier the wind encounters a different building shape.